keithrbennett/rexe/README.md

-                           -mb for 1 big string (all lines combined into single multiline string) -mn to execute the specified Ruby code on no input at all (default) -r, --require REQUIRES   Gems and built-in libraries to require, comma separated, or ! to clear -v, --[no-]verbose       Verbose mode (logs to stderr) Verbose off short options: -v n, -v false
+                           -mb for 1 big string (all lines combined into single multiline string) -mn to execute the specified Ruby code on no input at all (default) -r, --require REQUIRES   Gems and built-in libraries to require, comma separated, or ! to clear -v, --[no-]verbose       verbose mode (logs to stderr); to disable, short options: -v n, -v false

 If there is an .rexerc file in your home directory, it will be run as Ruby code before processing the input.